-5All request test and wait functions (MPI\{WAIT,TEST}{,ANY,SOME,ALL}) described 6 in Section ?? are supported for nonblocking collective communications.
-7
+All request test and wait functions (MPI{WAIT,TEST}{,ANY,SOME,ALL}) described in Section ?? are supported for nonblocking collective communications.
+MPI_REQUEST_FREE is not supported.

+Rationale.
+After an active receive request was freed, there is no way to verify that the receive is completed and the receive buffer can be used ??.
+Collective communications have send and receive semantics and thus, freeing a request is not useful.
+(End of rationale.)

-MPI\REQUEST\FREE is not applicable to collective operations because they have both, 8 send and receive semantics.
-Freeing a request is only useful at the sender side and not 9 on the receiver side (cf.??).
-MPI\CANCEL is not supported.
-Collective operations do not 10have a tag argument.
-This simplifies the implementation and is consistent to blocking 11point-to-point operations.
+MPI_CANCEL is not supported.
+Collective operations do not have a tag argument.
+This simplifies the implementation and is consistent to blocking point-to-point operations.

 Advice to implementors.
-Nonblocking collective operations can be implemented with a local execution schedules [4] using normal point-to-point communication using a reserved tag-space.
+Nonblocking collective operations can be implemented with local execution schedules [4] using normal point-to-point communication and a reserved tag-space.
 (End of advice to implementors.)

-The order of issued nonblocking collective operations defines the matching of them.
+All processes must call collective operations (blocking and nonblocking) in the same order.
+In particular, if some process calls a collective operation, all other processes in the communicator must eventually call the same collective operation, and no other collective operation in between.
 This is consistent with the ordering rules for blocking collective operations in threaded environments.
-Nonblocking collective operations and blocking collective operations do not match each other.
 Progression rules for nonblocking collectives are similar to progression of nonblocking point-to-point operations, refer to ??.